Your unit's MyLO site is the primary tool and location for all communication (and resources) in your unit.

-If you are new to the use of MyLO, it is recommended that you engage with the interactive resource 'The Essentials', located within the Teaching Online In MyLO site.
+If you are new to the use of MyLO, it is recommended that you engage with the MyLO Staff Resource page.
 This provides an introduction to the form, function, and key tools within MyLO.
 If you are familiar with MyLO, and are looking for a step-by-step guide for showing you how to do something in MyLO, use key words related to what you are looking for in the University Repositories (LOR).

 Introducing the Unit

 Most students' first impression of you and your unit will be your unit's MyLO site.
 Therefore take time to consider what they will encounter upon first entry; a novice user should be able quickly to find key information about the unit and also what they are expected to do, when and to what standard.

 To help you think about this, you may find it useful to refer to the Quality Matters General Standard 1 as it identifies key, evidence-based features of a MyLO site which help to welcome and orient students.
 These include: